walles/riff/README.md

 - On exceptions, print the riff.rb @state
 - On exceptions, print the line riff.rb was processing
 - On exceptions, print a link to the issue tracker
-- Add support for `--help`
-- Print help and bail if stdin is a terminal
-- Add support for `--version`
-- On exceptions, print the current version just like `--version`
 - Put an upper bound on how large regions we should attempt to refine
 - Find out how the LCS algorithm scales and improve the heuristic for when not to call it.